soyounson/soyounson/README.md

 ### 🦋 Overview
-I am a data scientist and a researcher with computational skills of coding and analyzing data using **statistics**, **Machine learning**, and **Deep learning**.
-To solving diverse problems based on multi-physics and multi-scaled approaches, I have built extensive knowledges in Engineering, Physics, Computer science fields and also worked in diverse countries including Switzerland, USA, Italy, France, and S. Korea.
+I am a **data scientist** with extensive experiences, domain knowledge, and skills in Engineering, Physics, and Computer science fields and have pursued my career around the world including Switzerland, USA, Italy, France, and S. Korea.
+To solve many problems in various fields, I have analyzed data and built a pipeline from feature engineering to data analysis with statistics, Machine learning, and deep learning.
+Also, I understand problems, approaches, and methodology, designing a piplines and delivering output, insights, and values.

 ### 🌴 Areas of Expertise
  - Data Science